 We are proud to be the first Korea-based company to successfully initiate an IND with the US FDA

-We demonstrate our competitiveness and commitment to finding CNS therapies with a total of 16 active INDs with the US FDA through 2017
+We demonstrate our competitiveness and commitment to finding CNS therapies with a total of 16 active INDs with the US FDA in 2018

-SK life science currently has 6 compounds in the clinical development pipeline
+We currently have 8 compounds in the clinical development pipeline

 SK life science: a history of discovery

 Developing solutions that change what is possible in CNS treatment

 SK life science is a subsidiary of SK Biopharmaceuticals, Co., Ltd., and a part of SK Group—a large conglomerate global corporation

 Commercialization of meaningful CNS products in the US